Apteco/py-apteco/docs/source/tutorials/tutorial_02.rst

     >>> bookings = my_session.tables["Bookings"]

-The ``Table`` objects have several attributes with information about the table:
+The :class:`Table` objects have various attributes for the table's metadata:

 .. code-block:: python